LIT-Protocol/docs/docs/sdk/serverless-signing/run-once.md

         const rpcUrl = await Lit.Actions.getRpcUrl({ chain: "ethereum" });
         const provider = new ethers.providers.JsonRpcProvider(rpcUrl);
         const tx = await provider.sendTransaction(signature);
-        return tx; // return the tx to be broadcast to all other nodes });
+        return tx.blockHash; // return the tx to be broadcast to all other nodes });

     // set the response from the action as the result of runOnce operation